Scaling Data-Constrained Language Models: Conclusion

 This work studies data-constrained scaling, focusing on the optimal use of computational resources when unique data is limited.
 We propose an extension to the Chinchilla scaling laws that takes into account the decay in value of repeated data, and we fit this function using a large set of controlled experiments.
 We find that despite recommendations of earlier work, training large language models for multiple epochs by repeating data is beneficial and that scaling laws continue to hold in the multi-epoch regime, albeit with diminishing returns.
 We also consider complementary approaches to continue scaling models, and find that code gives the ability to scale an additional 2$\times$.
 We believe that our findings will enable further scaling of language models to unlock new capabilities with current data.
 However, our work also indicates that there are limits on the scaling horizon.
 In addition to collecting additional data, researchers should explore using current data in a more effective manner.

 \begin{ack}

 This work was co-funded by the European Union under grant agreement No 101070350.
 The authors wish to acknowledge CSC – IT Center for Science, Finland, for generous computational resources on the LUMI supercomputer.\footnote{\url{https://www.lumi-supercomputer.eu/}} We are thankful for the immense support from teams at LUMI and AMD, especially Samuel Antao.
 Hugging Face provided storage and additional compute instances.
 This work was supported by a Simons Investigator Fellowship, NSF grant DMS-2134157, DARPA grant W911NF2010021, and DOE grant DE-SC0022199.
-We are grateful to Harm de Vries, Woojeong Kim and people in the EleutherAI community for exceptional feedback.
+We are grateful to Harm de Vries, Woojeong Kim, Mengzhou Xia and the EleutherAI community for exceptional feedback.
 We thank Loubna Ben Allal for help with the Python data and Big Code members for insightful discussions on scaling laws.
-We thank Thomas Wang, Helen Ngo and TurkuNLP members for support early on.
+We thank Thomas Wang, Helen Ngo and TurkuNLP members for support on early experiments.
+We thank Mengning Wu for pointing out a bug in our $R^2$ calculation.

 \end{ack}